-If you've been injured by a dog bite in Denver, our experienced attorneys at Conduit Law will help you seek compensation for your injuries.
+If you've been injured by a dog bite in Denver, our experienced dog bite lawyers at Conduit Law will help you seek compensation for your injuries.

 Colorado Dog Bite Statistics